-Here are a few titles on the beauty of fatherhood and also a few that acknowledge women aren't the only ones who (at times) resort to "mom-jeans" and struggle with balancing their new and old identities.
+Here are a few titles on the beauty of fatherhood and also a few that acknowledge women aren't the only ones who struggle with balancing their new and old identities.

 My Dad Used to Be So Cool by Keith Negley.
 For the dad who was in a rock and roll band and now spends more time folding laundry.
 It's important to let him know that he's still your own personal rockstar.